bwyan/100-days-of-code/log.md

 **Todo:**
 Tomorrow

 - [ ] Finish styling the controls: Counter, start button, strict mode toggle.
 - [ ] Start my portfolio page.

-Possible Future Improvements to Simon.
+Possible Future Improvements to Simon

 - [ ] Add an on/off switch.
 - [ ] Add a proper sequencer using Web Audio API events.
 - [ ] Test on Android and Windows.